 Elite and Class Theory

 Critics of pluralism believe it's too optimistic.
 They say that by arguing that every group can get a piece of the pie, they say that pluralists misinterpret how the pie is distributed.
 Elitists believe that the upper class elite pull the strings of the government.
 They believe that wealth is the basis of power.
+This is not unfounded, however.
 Over a third of the nation's wealth is held by just 1 percent of the population.
+In fact, the median net worth of a United States Senator is over 1 million dollars (source).
+One cannot deny the influence of wealth and education in government power today.

 A third theory, hyperpluralism, offers a different critique of pluralism.
 In this view, groups are so strong that government is weakened, as the groups' power cripples government's ability to make policy.
 Whereas pluralism says groups are a good thing for the political decision-making process, hyperpluralism says that there are too many ways for groups to control policy.